hgraph-os/hgraph-react/README.md

 # hGraph React
 An open source visualization for patient health data, as a React component using d3.

+See the core [hGraph repo](https://github.com/goinvo/hGraph) for more examples and roadmap.

 ## This project is still in development.
 Look for production-ready v1.0.0 in early spring 2018.

 ## Installation